eliodeberardinis/Hackerank_2016/README.md

 ##CREDITS

-Mircea for helping with a few challenging problems
+Mircea for helping with a few challenging problems.